digitalmechanic321/digitalmechanic321/README.md

 - 👋 Hi, I’m @digitalmechanic321
 - 👀 I’m interested in ... developing AI, Blockchain and equality for all.
-- 🌱 I’m currently learning ... hyperledger fabric.
+- 🌱 I’m currently learning ... how to leverage potential.
 - 💞️ I’m looking to collaborate on ... building unique solutions.
 - 📫 How to reach me ...
 Mark Ironside 905-920-0842 mark@digitalcanada.tv